 1. Add Single Path Custom URL

-If you need cache cleared on an exact URL (post or page), you can enter this as a single path rule.
+If you need cache cleared on an exact URL (post or page), you can enter this as a single path rule on the Kinsta Cache plugin page in your WordPress dashboard.
 Example:

 2. Add Group Path Custom URL

 The group path purges all the URLs which start with that specific URL.
-This can be especially useful say if you have custom post type and need the cache cleared on it and the posts underneath it.
+This can be especially useful, say if you have a custom post type and need the cache cleared on it and the posts underneath it.
 For example, if you add

 https://yourdomain.com/custom-post-type/ as a group path URL, then it will purge the cache on the following: